Teen Adventure Travel Camp

 Alpengirl is a teen trip and travel camp

 A “Trip & Travel Camp” is a resident, overnight, sleep away camp program that operates without a permanent base, location, structure or facility.

-Alpengirl groups travel in a 15-passenger van with a trailer for gear and food storage.
+Alpengirl groups travel in passenger vans sometimes with a trailer for gear and food storage.
 The van along with our gear is with us almost all the time at camp.

 We travel as nomads in search of ADVENTURE!